bdc-labs/GTNewHorizonsRun/README.md

 ### Shaders and resource packs

-I play with `Sildur's Vibrant Shaders v1.32 Extreme` but this may change depending on feedback around video quality.
+I play with `Complimentary Unbound` shaders but this may change depending on feedback around video quality.

 I also play with Sphax PureBDCraft with mostly pre-made patches from the forums but I